 Vivosmart 4 builds on the popular Vivosmart 3 fitness tracker.
 In additional to all the usual fitness tracking smarts, the fourth generation device comes with a blood oxygen sensor and it will keep tabs on your body’s energy reserves.

 The oxygen saturation feature measures your oxygen levels at night, allowing you to better understand your sleep quality.
 This can potentially be used to identify sleep conditions such as apnea, although Garmin will not diagnose these.
 You can also check your oxygen levels on demand during the day.

 The other novel feature is what Garmin calls Body Battery energy monitoring.
 This uses a combination of stress, heart rate variability (HRV), sleep and activity data to let you know when to push hard, when to rest.

-The other features are fairly standard include the usual step, distance, calories, floors, heart rate and advanced sleep tracking.
+The remaining features are fairly standard include the usual step, distance, calories, floors, heart rate and advanced sleep tracking.
 Like many other Garmin wearables Vivosmart 4 will also keep tabs on your stress, VO2 Max, reps and sets in the gym.
 No built-in GPS, though.

 The watch is a beast when it comes to the sports it can track and functionality and this is reflected in its price.
 Therefore you are unlikely to purchase it for its pulse oximeter alone.

 Other Garmin watches with the sensor include the Forerunner 245/245 Music and Forerunner 945.
 These are lower cost alternatives to the Fenix 5X Plus.
 To read more about their features, click here.